-If you’ve ever wanted to walk in the footsteps of Johnny Cash, the Storytellers Museum and Cash Hideaway Farm in Bon Aqua, Tenn. is a great place to start.
-The land that Cash referred to as a sanctuary was restored and opened to the public last year and it’s the perfect getaway for fans of the Man in Black.
+If you've ever wanted to walk in the footsteps of Johnny Cash, the Storytellers Museum and Cash Hideaway Farm in Bon Aqua, Tenn. is a great place to start.
+Now, the iconic 3.7-acre property is on the market for $790,000.
+Owners Brian and Sally Oxley are selling the property, which they lovingly restored and opened to the public in 2016.

 Saturday Night in Hickman County

 Cash bought the property in the early 1970s.
 He fell in love with the quaint 107-acre farm.
 Soon after he began holding weekly concerts at the nearby general store, billed as "Saturday Night in Hickman County."
 The Saturday night gigs were a smash hit among locals, many of whom couldn't afford to attend larger concerts in nearby Nashville.